rava11213/NudgEd/README.md

 # NudgEd
-a tracker with email reminders for missing assignements and overall grades, connected to the Canvas API
+Automated garde tracker with email reminders for missing assignements and overall grades, connected to the Canvas API